xilix/OrganicBG/README.md

 </div>

 <!--
   Okey. let's get on busniess.
-We import the library, actually if you preffer you can copy & paste the JS code from the library as is not as heavy
+First import the library.
+Actually if you preffer you can copy & paste the JS code from the library as is not as heavy
 -->